danielsaidi/DeckKit/README.md

     <img src="Resources/Demo.gif" width=300 alt="Demo video" />
 </p>

-DeckKit has other deck views as well, and can be customized to great extent.
-You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.
+DeckKit has other views as well, and can be customized to great extent.
+You can change colors, fonts, etc. and use completely custom views.
+It also has tools to manage favorite items.